-a) an instance of the resourceDescriptorLink annotation property that contains the URI of the semanticDescriptor of the instance of the range class.
+a) an instance of the resourceDescriptorLink annotation property that contains the URI of the <semanticDescriptor> of the instance of the range class.

-For specific classes that are indicated in clause 7.1.1.2 (in particular class:OperationState and classes that are derived from class:Variable) the values of Data Properties may be stored in the parent resource of that <semanticDescriptor> instead of the RDF data [3] of the descriptor attribute.
+For specific classes that are indicated in clause 7.1.1.2 (in particular classes that are derived from class:Variable) the values of Data Properties may be stored in the parent resource of that <semanticDescriptor> instead of the RDF data [3] of the descriptor attribute.